MTV Live (international TV channel)

-MTV Live, previously known as MTVNHD and MTV Live HD, is a 24-hour, high-definition, live music pay television network and the international version of MTV Live in the United States owned and operated by Paramount Networks EMEAA.
+MTV Live, previously known as MTVNHD and MTV Live HD, was a 24-hour, high-definition, live music pay television network and the international version of MTV Live in the United States owned and operated by Paramount Networks EMEAA.

 Overview

-MTV Live, the first international HD channel dedicated to music videos, offers a mix of programming from MTV Europe.
+MTV Live, the first international HD channel dedicated to music videos, offered a mix of programming from MTV Europe.
 Initially managed by MTVNI's Emerging Markets group, the channel was produced and broadcast from its Warsaw hub until 22 April 2012, when operations moved to 17-29 Hawley Crescent, NW1 8TT, London, United Kingdom.
 This relocation coincided with the official launch of MTV Live HD.

-The English-language channel features a mix of original and acquired programming, along with content from MTVNI's extensive library.
-Its schedule includes shows produced by other MTV production units in Southern Europe, the UK, and Latin America.
+The English-language channel featured a mix of original and acquired programming, along with content from MTVNI's extensive library.
+Its schedule included shows produced by other MTV production units in Southern Europe, the UK, and Latin America.

-Initially, the channel’s programming was divided into two blocks: MTV HD and Nickelodeon HD.
+Initially, the channel's programming was divided into two blocks: MTV HD and Nickelodeon HD.
 However, between October and December 2010, the channel aired only music-related content.
 Nickelodeon programming resumed during early morning weekend slots but was eventually phased out.
 On 1 July 2011, the channel shifted its focus entirely to live music programming.